augustss/verse-semantics/Book/docs/12_types.md

-# Types, Subtyping, Casting, and Comparables in Verse

-## The Architecture of Types
+# Types

-Every value in Verse has a type, and understanding the type system is fundamental to mastering the language.
+Every value has a type, and understanding the type system is fundamental to mastering the language.
 Types aren't merely labels or constraints - they form a rich hierarchy that governs how values flow through your program, what operations are permitted, and how the compiler reasons about your code.
-Verse's type system combines static verification with practical flexibility, catching errors at compile time while still allowing sophisticated patterns of code reuse and abstraction.
+The type system combines static verification with practical flexibility, catching errors at compile time while still allowing sophisticated patterns of code reuse and abstraction.

 At the apex of this hierarchy sits `any`, the universal supertype from which all other types descend.
 At the opposite extreme lies `void`, the empty type that contains no values at all.
 Between these extremes exists a carefully designed lattice of types, each with its own capabilities and constraints.
 This structure isn't arbitrary - it reflects deep principles about computation, abstraction, and the relationships between different kinds of data.

 ## Understanding Subtyping

-Subtyping is the foundation of Verse's type hierarchy.
+Subtyping is the foundation of the type hierarchy.
 When we say that type A is a subtype of type B, we mean that every value of type A can be used wherever a value of type B is expected.
 This relationship creates a natural ordering among types, from the most specific to the most general.

 Consider the relationship between `nat` (natural numbers) and `int` (integers).
 Every natural number is an integer, but not every integer is a natural number.
 Therefore, `nat` is a subtype of `int`.
 This means you can pass a `nat` to any function expecting an `int`, but not vice versa: